 If a student drops or withdraws from a course (withdraws from the program) the student may petition for re-instatement/re-enrollment.
 The Reinstatement Request Form (see Appendices) must be submitted to the program director at least eight (8) weeks in advance of the start of the course.
-A letter of commitment displaying circumstances and a plan of action from the student is also required.
-Decisions about re-instatement will be based on space availability (in lecture, number of students per clinical group, as well as evening or day clinical group space) and the reason for the drop or withdrawal.
-A student who drops or withdraws from a course in good standing may be considered ahead of a student who withdraws or fails because of failure to achieve a passing grade in clinical, a mastery, or on a drug calculations test.
-(See Reinstatement Policy)
+Decisions about reinstatement will be based on space availability (in lecture, number of students per clinical group, as well as evening or day clinical group space) and the reason for the drop or withdrawal.
+A student who drops or withdraws from a course in good standing may be considered ahead of a student who withdraws or fails because of failure to achieve a passing grade in clinical, a mastery, or on a drug calculations test (See Reinstatement Policy).
+If course repetition is required, the student must complete all aspects of the course, including the lecture and the clinical components.